 Core Concepts: The Value Cycle

 By Gregory Ronczewski, Director of Product Design at Ibbaka.
-See his skill profile.

-We try to start the Core Concepts posts with a few definitions.
 Value seems to be a straightforward concept, so let's look at what Merriam-Webster has on cycle.

-• a course or series of events or operations that recur regularly and usually lead back to the starting point
+• A course or series of events or operations that recur regularly and usually lead back to the starting point

-• one complete performance of a vibration, electric oscillation, current alternation, or other periodic processes
+• One complete performance of a vibration, electric oscillation, current alternation, or other periodic processes

-• a permutation of a set of ordered elements in which each element takes the place of the next, and the last becomes first
+• A permutation of a set of ordered elements in which each element takes the place of the next, and the last becomes first

-• a circular or spiral arrangement
+• A circular or spiral arrangement

 The key point here is that the value cycle is not a linear process.
 It is iterative and repeated.
+This cyclical approach is essential for building value in sales and ensuring that organizations continuously adapt to changing customer needs.

 The London Business School defines the Value Cycle as follows: